TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

 We need to chunk this data sample into pieces that will fit into the context of a bunch of LLMs.
 We do this by using a script that uses some arbitrary reference tokenizer (like the one from Llama 2) and a token threshold (like 256), and then creating a version of the pretraining data sample that is split into these chunks.
-Check out `chunker_configs` for a few examples of what can be specified.
+Check out `chunker_configs/` for a few examples of what can be specified.
 You should be able to use practically any Hugging Face text dataset as long as it has a text column and id column.
 You can then run `chunk_pretraining_data_sample.py` like this:

 `python chunk_pretraining_data_sample.py --config chunker_configs/rpjv2_sample_chunker_config.yml`

-This script will save the result as a Hugging Face dataset in a new directory called `chunked_datasets`.
+This script will save the result as a Hugging Face dataset in a new directory called `chunked_datasets/`.

 It is reccomended that you get a machine with lots of CPUs and memory for this.
 You can set the number of CPUs in the config.
 If you get unusual errors, it is probably because an example in a